sameersbn/docker-rygel/README.md

 ```

 This will start the rygel server and you should now be able to browse the content on DLNA/uPNP compatible devices.

+*P.S.
+You should run the image with host networking so that the server can be discovered over mDNS*

 # Upgrading
 To upgrade to newer releases, simply follow this 3 step upgrade procedure.